kinleyid/tempodisco/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-See “[Visualizing
-models](https://kinleyid.github.io/tempodisco/articles/visualizing-models.html)”
-for more examples.
+Note that the discount curve contains an inflection point because the x-axis is on a log scale.
+See the “[Visualizing models](https://kinleyid.github.io/tempodisco/articles/visualizing-models.html)” page of the documentation for more examples.

+## Further reading

+The “Examples” tab on [the
+documentation](https://kinleyid.github.io/tempodisco/) contains a list of tutorials on solving common problems in delay discounting research.

 ## Reporting issues and requesting features